 Fourteen years later, in 1955, the High School division would go on to open its doors, with the Division of Higher Learning to follow in 1960.
 Over the decades since, Beth Rivkah has continued to serve as the flagship institution for Lubavitch girls’ education around the globe.
 Its educational model (and name) can be found in just about every country with a sizable Jewish population, and its alumnae have gone on to work and teach in every corner of the globe.

-As the student body continued to grow, it eventually became apparent that Beth Rivkah would need a larger campus if it was to continue to function.
-So, in 1988, the new Campus Chomesh building was bought.
+As the student body continued to grow, it became apparent that Beth Rivkah would need a larger campus.
+So, in 1988, the grounds were acquired to build the new Campus Chomesh.

 The modern, spacious new Brooklyn campus, was built to memorialize the life of Rebbetzin Chaya Mushka Schneerson, ob"m, dear and devoted wife of the Rebbe.
 The groundbreaking ceremony occurred just thirty days after the Rebbetzin's passing.